SABA is a volcanic island !

 In addition to the creatures described above, you may be fortunate enough to spend time with some regular visitors to Saba.
 These include Hammerhead and Whale Sharks, Manta and Spotted Eagle Rays, Longsnout Seahorses and Frog Fish.
 During winter months, you can sometimes hear whales singing to each other or you may even see them breaching.

 Included in your vacation;

-Double Occupancy garden view room at Julianna’s Resort for 7 nights
+Double Occupancy Ocean view room at Julianna’s Resort for 7 nights

 5 days of 2 tank boat dives, 1 day of 1 tank afternoon boat dive

 NOT INCLUDED; Airfare to St. Maarten and the Ferry to SABA, any meals not listed above.
 Also not included is your crew tips.

 Diver: $1770.00 pp Ocean view

 Garden View rooms available but with only one queen bed @ $1700 pp double occ.